napari/napari.github.io/applications/annotate_points.md

 ```
 ## point_annotator()
 We will create the GUI within a function called `point_annotator()`.
-Wrapping the GUI creation in the function allows us to  See below for the function definition.
+Wrapping the GUI creation in the function allows us to integrate it into other functions (e.g., a command line interface) and applications.
+See below for the function definition.

 ```python
 def point_annotator(